denis-migdal/ChartJS/README.md

 - `c.remove()`: remove the component from its parent.
 - `c.clone()`: clone the component.

-Some components has properties you can manipulate with:
+Some components has properties you can manipulate:
 - `c.properties`
 - `c.getProperty(name)`
 - `c.setProperty(name, value)`